cvetomir-todorov/CecoChat/docs/intro-design.md

 * Clients create their session using the User service via the BFF
 * Clients acquire other users public profiles from the User service via the BFF
 * Clients manage their connections - invite/accept/cancel/remove from the User service via the BFF
-* Clients acquire user chats and chat history from the State and History services via the BFF
+* Clients acquire user chats and chat history from the Chats service via the BFF
 * Clients connect to Messaging service in order to chat with each other
 * Messaging service instances exchange data between each other indirectly using a PUB/SUB backplane
 * PUB/SUB backplane distributes the traffic between Messaging service instances
 * ID Gen service is used to generate Snowflake message IDs
-* State service transform the messages from the PUB/SUB backplane into State database which is the source of truth
+* Chats service transforms the messages from the PUB/SUB backplane into the Chats database which is the source of truth
-* History service transform messages and reactions from the PUB/SUB backplane into a History database which is the source of truth
+* Chats service transforms the messages and reactions from the PUB/SUB backplane into the Chats database which is the source of truth
 * Splitting the different responsibilities between separate services allows for independent scaling
 * The services use dynamic configuration which is updated centrally
 * Observability is achieved via health checks, distributed tracing, log aggregation and metrics with monitoring